Search engine optimization (SEO) is multi-faceted and complex.

 Fortunately in today’s paid marketing, it’s much easier to target waste and bloat by knowing how your PPC ad spend is working (or not).

-But not when it comes to organic search.
+But not when it comes to organic search traffic.

 In SEO, correlation is often inappropriately tied to causation, which may not always be the case.